Still valid on

-Created in 1970 in Niamey, the International Organisation of La Francophonie today comprises 88 States, full members, associate members and observers, all of which share the French language.
-Belgium, as a founding member of the organisation, has two seats (Federal Belgium and Wallonia-Brussels Federation) due to the division of competences between the federal level and the level of its federated entities.
+Belgium, as a founding member of the organisation, has two seats, these being Federal Belgium and the French Community, due to the division of competences between the federal level and the level of its federated entities.

-The OIF's headquarters are in Paris, but the organisation also has six regional offices and four permanent representations (to the United Nations in New York and Geneva, the European Union in Brussels and the African Union in Addis Ababa).
 Every two years, a Francophonie summit brings together the Heads of State and Government of the member countries to define the political direction and the broad guidelines for cooperation.
-The organisation is under the authority of a Secretary General for La Francophonie, appointed for a four-year term.
+The organisation is under the authority of a Secretary-General for La Francophonie, appointed for a four-year term.
 As of 1 January 2019, the incumbent is Louise Mushikiwabo of Rwanda.

 The OIF helps to promote peace, democracy, human rights, gender equality, and French in the context of multilingualism and cultural diversity.
 The OIF is known for its election observation missions and its annual Francophone cultural days.
 The organisation is also presenting itself more and more actively at a political level through its special envoys and mediation missions in Francophone countries in conflict.